Susann McDonald: Recordings

 McDonald recorded LPs of harp sonatas of Jan Ladislav Dussek and Antonio Rosetti for Orion Records in the early 1970s, reissued on CD by Marquis Music.
-She recorded an 1972 album of 20th-century music for solo harp, 20th-century Harp for Music Works-Harp Editions, featuring Ernst Krenek's Harp Sonata, Op.
+She recorded a 1972 album of 20th-century music for solo harp, 20th-century Harp for Music Works-Harp Editions, featuring Ernst Krenek's Harp Sonata, Op.
 150, of 1955, Alfredo Casella's 1943 Harp Sonata, Op.
 68, Ami Maayani's 1961 Toccata, Alan Hovhaness's 1954 Harp Sonata, Op.
 127, and Nocturne, Op.
 20/1, Prokofiev's Prelude in C, Op.
 12/7, and Piece for Harp, and David Watkins's Fire Dance from his Petite Suite.
 She recorded music for flute and harp with Louise DiTullio in 1976, Vincent Persichetti's Serenade No. 10, Ballade and Cavatina by Henk Badings, Joseph Lauber's Four Medieval Dances, and Henriette Renie's Legende.
 The two players recorded a second album in 1978.
 She recorded a collection, The World of the Harp for Delos International in 1983, played on both traditional harps from Paraguay and Ireland and on concert harps.
 She recorded traditional French harp literature, and music by Rosetti and Louis Spohr in a series for Klavier Records.
 She also recorded single issues including organ music with Diane Bish for the Allen Organ Company, music by Miklós Rózsa with oboist Allan Vogel for the Bay Cities label, and recital music for Boite a Musique.